Bémal: Central African Republic Bush War (2004-2007)

 In December 2005, APRD attacked Bémal.

 Presidential Guard soldiers led by Lt.
-Eugene Ngaïkosset visited Bémal on 11 February 2006 at 1 PM in revenge for the APRD attack on 29 January.
+Eugene Ngaïkosset visited Bémal on 11 February 2006 at 1 p.m. in revenge for the APRD attack on 29 January.
 As they arrived at the village, the villagers fled and the PG troops shot toward them.
 They killed a policeman and a civil servant who worked at customs offices.
 In addition, Presidential Guard looted houses and hospitals.
 As a result, 1.800 Bémal residents fled to the bush and Chad.

 Following an attack on the commercial truck near the Chad-CAR border by an unknown group on 15 March 2006, 75 Presidential Guard troops revisited Bémal on 22 March 2006 evening.
 On the next day morning, they beheaded a village school teacher on his way to the house from the market.

 ANT raided Bémal in December 2006.
 They stole 32 cows, farming tools, and peanuts.